DHTMLX/docs-suite/docs/menu/data_loading.md

 ## Preparing data set

-dhtmlxMenu expects loaded data in the JSON format.
+DHTMLX Menu expects loaded data in the JSON format.
 Here is an example of an appropriate data set:

 ~~~js
 const data = [